 - A. Within 14 days of receipt of a written request from a representative of the Commission or Plaintiff, each Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
-The Commission and Plaintiff are also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission and Plaintiff are authorized to communicate directly with each Defendant.
-Defendant must permit representatives of the Commission and Plaintiff to interview any employee or other Person affiliated with any Defendant who has agreed to such an interview.
-The Person interviewed may have counsel present.

-C. The Commission and Plaintiff may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals or entities, to Defendants or any individual or entity affiliated with Defendants, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.
+The Commission and Plaintiff are also authorized to obtain discovery, without further leave of court, using any procedure prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission and Plaintiff are authorized to communicate directly with each Defendant.
+Defendants must permit representatives of the Commission and Plaintiff to interview any employee or other person affiliated with Defendants who has agreed to such an interview.
+The person interviewed may have counsel present. - C. The Commission and Plaintiff may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals

+1 or entities, to Defendants or any individual or entity affiliated with Defendants.

+2 without the necessity of identification or prior notice.
+Nothing in this Order

+3 limits the Commission's lawful use of compulsory process, pursuant to Section

+4 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.

-XI.
-RETENTION OF JURISDICTION
+5 X. RETENTION OF JURISDICTION

-IT IS FURTHER ORDERED that this Court retains jurisdiction of this matter for purposes of construction, modification, and enforcement of this Order.
+6 IT IS FURTHER ORDERED that this Court retains jurisdiction of this matter

+7 for purposes of construction, modification, and enforcement of this Order.

+8 IT IS SO ORDERED.

+9

+10

+11 Dated:

-UNITED STATES DISTRICT JUDGE
+12 UNITED STATES DISTRICT JUDGE

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24

+25

+26

+27

+28